Friday, December 17, 2004

 Now when I am stuck in traffic, miss an elevator, turn back to answer a ringing telephone .. all the little things that annoy me.
 I think to myself, this is exactly where I am supposed to be at this very moment.

-going wrong, the children are slow getting dressed, you can't seem to find the car keys, you hit every traffic light, don't get mad or frustrated.
+Next time your morning seems to be going wrong, the children are slow getting dressed, you can't seem to find the car keys, you hit every traffic light, don't get mad or frustrated.
 You are being taken care of.

 May you continue to be blessed with all those annoying little things and may you remember their possible purpose.